Vi-Sri/p5_RainSimulator/README.md

 Rain Simulator using p5.js an extension to Coding Train's Purple Rain
 <br>Added Rain splash to the rain drops.

-I thank Daniel Shiffman for his contribution.
+I thank Daniel Shiffman for the idea.

 <br>@misc{
 <br>  author = {Daniel Shiffman},